tj-mc/raspberry/README.md

 Raspberry is a format for expressing JSX files as plain JSON.
 This makes it easier to programmatically generate and modify React & React Native code.

 ## Why?
-The point of Raspberry to use some other form of system (GUI or command line) to generate actual React / RN code.
+The point of Raspberry to use some other system (GUI or command line) to generate actual React / RN code.
-This is useful for create 'App Builder' type systems, or programmatically generating whitelabel versions of an app.
+This is useful for creating 'App Builder' type systems, or programmatically generating whitelabel versions of an app.

 Raspberry differs from other JSON/XML formats as it is designed specifically for JSX.
 This includes state logic, hooks and conditional rendering.